 To view all of last week's School Broadcast Program productions, go to MHSAA.TV, click on On Demand on the nav bar of the left side of the page, and on the Filters at the top of next page, click on All States and then select Michigan.
-A total of 45 events ranging from athletics, to student news broadcasts, to school board meetings, were produced last week.
+A year high 73 events ranging from athletics, to student news broadcasts, to school board meetings and National Honor Society inductions, were produced last week.

 CHECK OUT JACK ROBERTS' BLOG-- MHSAA Executive Director John E. "Jack" Roberts is the only executive director of a state high school athletic association in the country to blog on a regular basis, and he posts entries on our website every Tuesday and Friday with his thoughts about high school sports throughout the year.
 Here are Jack's entries from last week: